#1 in Sleep Product Research

-Waterbeds do not have a sleeping hot / heat retention issue because the water inside keeps temperatures down.
+Waterbeds do not have a sleeping hot / heat retention issue because the water inside keeps the temperature down.

-In fact, if the beds don't have a heater to warm the water, there may be a sleeping "cold" issue especially in winter months.
+In fact, if the beds don't have a heater to warm the water, there may be a "sleeping cold" issue especially in cooler climates and winter months.

 Sleeping hot does not tend to be a noteworthy problem for futons.
-Models with memory foam may sleeper hot than models without.
+Models with memory foam may sleep hotter than models without.

-Our findings are based on over 16,000 mattress owner experiences that were collected from diverse and credible sources.
+Our findings are based on over 17,400 mattress owner experiences collected from diverse and credible sources.
 Learn more about our mattress research methodology and sources.

 – Memory foam beds with higher-density foam are two to three times more likely than lower-density memory foam beds to trap heat and sleep hot.
 Lower-density memory foam beds tend to sleep no hotter than the average non-memory foam bed.

 – All-latex mattresses are as likely to sleep hot as higher-density memory foam mattresses.

 – Air beds and innerspring mattresses are more likely to sleep hot if they have a thick memory foam and or latex comfort layer.